 Business leaders can find customers' age, gender, nationality, and other valuable information through call center interactions.

-Call center analytics gathers data from each customer encounter, evaluate it, and uses the results to draw conclusions that may be put into practice.
+Contact center analytics gathers data from each customer encounter, evaluate it, and uses the results to draw conclusions that may be put into practice.

 Using these insights, managers can outline practical plans to improve customer experience.